 Our lead product candidate is XRx-008.
 We are also developing XRx-101 and XRx-225.
 We intend to pursue FDA approval for each based upon existing published studies and the prior FDA review and approval of Zyloprim (allopurinol) utilizing the development pathway established in Section 505(b)(2) of the FDCA.
-XORTX intends to use allopurinol as a reference drug under the Section 505(b) development path.
+XORTX intends to use allopurinol as a reference drug under the Section 505(b)2 development path.
 However, there is no guarantee that the FDA will ultimately allow the use of the Section 505(b)(2) development pathway, that any trial will be positive, or that the FDA will view the results from any trial to be sufficient to grant marketing approval.
 In April 2022, XORTX submitted an IND to the FDA to advance the XRx-008 program in preparation for discussions with FDA regarding the design of the Phase 3 study and to conduct a clinical bridging pharmacokinetics study.
 In May 2022, XORTX received a Study May Proceed letter from FDA allowing us to begin the bridging study.
 We plan to leverage the results of the bridging study being conducted under the XRx-008 IND to support the XRx-101 development program.
 In response to our pre-IND submission for our XRx-101 program, FDA provided written guidance regarding next steps in the development program.
-Subject to further discussions with FDA and results of the bridging study, we plan to conduct a Phase 3 clinical trial for the treatment of AKI in hospitalized individuals infected with COVID-19 to support approval under the 505(b)(2) pathway.
+Subject to further discussions with FDA and results of the bridging study under the 505(b)(2) pathway.
+On August 4, 2022, XORTX announced that the pre-Phase 3 meeting request made to the FDA resulted in the grant of a virtual meeting which was held on September 16, 2022.
+On August 22, 2022, XORTX announced positive topline results from its Pharmacokinetics Bridging Study - XRX-OXY-101 - Part 2 showing a substantial increase in oral bioavailability of XORTX's proprietary oxypurinol formulation provided with food compared to the fasted state.
+In addition, accompanying the improved bioavailability findings in Part 2 was a clean safety and pharmacologic profile with no drug related adverse or serious adverse events related to oral administration of oxypurinol.
 The XRx-225 product candidate program is at the non-clinical stage.